-When a 3D Sensor with IPS identifies a possible intrusion, it generates an intrusion event, which is a record of the date, time, the type of exploit, and contextual information about the source of the attack and its target.
+When a (Virtual) 3D Sensor with IPS identifies a possible intrusion, it generates an intrusion event, which is a record of the date, time, the type of exploit, and contextual information about the source of the attack and its target.
 For packet-based events, a copy of the packet or packets that triggered the event is also recorded.

+The Sourcefire 3D Sensor licensed for IPS is an appliance-based component of the TOE and includes both software and hardware.
 3D Sensors with IPS can be deployed either inline, where "live" traffic passes through the appliance, or passively, in which case traffic is being only monitored.
 When used inline, IPS can block malicious code and attacks in real-time so that the 3D Sensor with IPS is used as an intrusion prevention device.